Competencies

 The purpose of the study of humanities is to explore the range of human thought and experience - achievements and failures, joys and sorrows, comedy and tragedy, life and death.
 It should challenge students to understand and evaluate how others, past and present, historical and fictional, have struggled with these issues.

-Gender Studies (3 credits)
+Gender Studies (ALL: 3 credits)

 The purpose of gender studies is to help students come to a better understanding of themselves as responsible individuals operating within a gendered cultural context, paying special attention to perspectives involving women.

-Global Studies (3 credits)
+Global Studies (ALL: 3 credits)

 The purpose of global studies is to challenge students to understand our place within the world and to provide basic knowledge about cultures, people or nations beyond the borders of the United States.